dalibo/emaj/docs/en/contributing.rst

 The test scenarios
 ''''''''''''''''''

-The test system contains 3 scenarios:
+The test system contains 4 scenarios:

 * a full standart scenario,
+* the same scenario but installing the extension with the *emaj-devel.sql* script provided for cases when a *“CREATE EXTENSION emaj*” statement is not possible,
 * the same scenario but installing the extension from the previous version with an immediate upgrade into the current version,
 * a shorter scenario but with an upgrade into the current version while tables groups are in logging state.

-The 3 scenarios call *psql* scripts, all located into the *test/sql* directory.
+These scenarios call *psql* scripts, all located into the *test/sql* directory.
 The scripts chain E-Maj function calls in different contexts, and SQL statements to prepare or check the results.

 At the end of scripts, internal sequences are often reset, so that a single function call insertion does not produce impacts in the next scripts results.